Advanced Topics

 InitializeAudioDevice()

-: Initialize the audio device using the new backend’s API.ProcessAudioData()
+: Initialize the audio device using the new backend’s API, including context creation if needed.ProcessAudioData()

 : Create anISoundEncoder